 Buyers' speedy expectations aren't unfair.
 In today's market, nearly all standard shipping services can cross a nation within a week and go anywhere around the world in two.
 Standard business practices in the online industry are to ship within 24-48 hours, and premium shipping services like UPS 2nd Day Air or United States Postal Service Priority Mail generally promise rapid cross-national delivery without substantially higher costs.
 In short, today's online shoppers have come to expect same-week service.

 Remember that buyers who have never done business with you before have placed their faith in you based on your feedback and the item listing in question.
-From their perspective, there have no guarantees that they'll actually receive what they bought, and they're thus anxiously waiting for their item in hopes that all goes well.
+From their perspective, there have no guarantees that they'll receive what they bought, and they're thus anxiously waiting for their item in hopes that all goes well.
 To disappoint them is to invite neutral or negative feedback at best, or to be faced with fraud investigations or credit card disputes at worst.

 - Notify within 24 hours

 - Pay within 48 hours if using PayPal

-- Send paper payments to arrive within 10 business days
+- Send paper payments to arrive within ten business days

 Buyers, beware: sellers aren't prepared to wait forever to get paid.
 Though you've won an auction, you haven't fulfilled your contractual obligation with the seller until you have made payment.

 Unfortunately, as many sellers know, eBay buyers engage in a number of practices that make life very difficult for sellers.
 Some buyers bid without having the funds to complete the transaction, simply in the hope that eventually they will.
 Other buyers either don't take auctions seriously and win auctions without ever intending to pay for them.
 Still, others are simply slow, forgetting about their bid after making it and not realizing until they check their email days later that a payment is owed.